w3f/General-Grants-Program/README.md

 # General Grants Program

-This repository has been deprecated in favour of the [W3F Grants repository](https://github.com/w3f/Grants-Program/).
+This repository has been deprecated in favour of the [Grants Program repository](https://github.com/w3f/Grants-Program/).